BobCochran/file-read-challenge/README.md

 `sed 's/\,/\|/g' < indiv_header_file.csv > test1.csv`

+The input indiv_header_file.csv was produced on a Microsoft Windows platform, and it therefore has a line termination of '\r\n' (a carriage return character followed by a line feed.)
+The test1.csv output file will also contain this Windows-based line terminator.
+On a Linux/Unix platform, you should process this through the 'dos2unix' utility to convert the Microsoft termination to standard Unix line termination.

-You must append individual contribution records to this test1.csv file.
+After doing the above, you must append individual contribution records to this test1.csv file.
 For testing purposes, use egrep to extract records of interest, such as contributors employed by particular companies.

 `egrep 'PFIZER' itcont_2018_20181228_52010302.txt >> test1.csv`